Vampire/command-framework/readme/README_template.md

 #### Customizing the Command Recognition and Resolution Process

 The command recognition and resolution process consists of five phases.
-Actually these phases can vary, as a command handler or a command context transformer can fast-forward the process to a later phase to skip unnecessary work, or some phase can fail the process with a command not found event.
+Actually, these phases can vary, as a command handler or a command context transformer can fast-forward the process to a later phase to skip unnecessary work, or some phase can fail the process with a command not found event.